henrikawerling/knitting_project_calculator/README.md

 ## Features

-- Add a new knitting project
+- Add a knitting project
-- Calculate:
-    - Total yarn used (in grams)
+- Calculate total yarn used and total cost of yarn
-    - Total cost of yarn
+- List all projects and calculate total yarn and cost of all (not yet implemented)
 - Menu-based navigation
-- Input validation with clear error messages
+- Input validation with error messages
-- Option to return to the main menu at any time by pressing Enter
+- Return to the main menu at any time by pressing Enter

 ## File structure